sahib/rmlint/docs/rmlint.1.rst

     Only look at the content of files in the range of from ``low`` to (including) ``high``.
 This means, if the range is less than ``-q 0%`` to ``-Q 100%``, than only partial duplicates are searched.
-If the actual file size would be 0, the file is ignored during traversing.
+If the file size is less than the clamp limits, the file is ignored during traversing.
 Be careful when using this function, you can easily get dangerous results for small files.

     This is useful in a few cases where a file consists of a constant sized